 The jumping worms (Amynthas spp.) is a term given to species in the family Megascolecidae.
 In New York three species (Amynthas agrestis, Amynthas tokioensis and Metaphire hilgendorphi) often co-invade a site.
 Like all earthworms, jumping worms were unintentionally introduced to North America, likely through infested nursery stock.

 While they are now widespread throughout much of the US, they have only recently been documented in northern hardwood forests in WI, MN, and NY States.
-There are sightings reported to iMapInvasives in St. Lawrence County in Colton and Oneida County near Oneida Lake.
+There are sightings reported to iMapInvasives in St. Lawrence County in Colton, the City of Oswego, and Oneida County near Oneida Lake.

-Jumping umping worms do not need to mate, and a single one can start a whole new population.
-They are easily spread through the movement of nursery stock, compost, vermiculutre, fishing bait, topsoil, well as gardening and landscaping equipment and shoe treads.
+Jumping worms do not need to mate, and a single one can start a whole new population.
+They are easily spread through the movement of nursery stock, compost, vermiculture, fishing bait, topsoil, as well as gardening and landscaping equipment and shoe treads.

 Currently, there are no methods known to control earthworms.
 Therefore, preventing their spread is most important.
 Below are some precautionary steps that can help slow their spread.